top of page

 My Cancer Journey

-This post will be a summary of my recovery journey as I'll update it at key stages so that family and friends wanting more information can access it, and hoping that perhaps at some stage in the future, my journey may help someone else that finds themselves unexpectedly on a similar path.
+This post is a summary of my recovery journey.
+I'm updating it at key stages so that family and friends wanting more information can access it, and hoping that perhaps at some stage in the future, my journey may help someone else that finds themselves unexpectedly on a similar path.

-My journey starts at the bottom of this post for those that want to scroll down, the latest updates will be at the top, and I am already looking forward to posting my last update when I'm celebrating success.
+My journey starts at the bottom of this post for those that want to scroll down, and the latest updates are at the top.

 Surgery